 Duces tecum comes from the Latin meaning, "you shall bring with you".
-A Subpoena Duces Tecum is commonly known as a "subpoena for the production of evidence" which requires the recipient to produce documents, records, or other tangible objects that may be examined in a trial or hearing.
+A Subpoena Duces Tecum is known as a "subpoena for the production of evidence" which requires the recipient to produce documents, records, or other tangible objects that may be examined in a trial or hearing.
 The burden of searching for evidence responsive to the subpoena is on the recipient.

 When the nation was founded, it adopted several principles from England.
 One such principle was that the public has a right to every man’s evidence.
 Since then courts have concluded that there are limits to the application of that principle.
 In general, to issue a subpoena duces tecum a law enforcement agency must while thinking like a reasonable and prudent person, have a reason to believe a crime is occurring or has occurred.
 A court might, upon a proper motion, quash a subpoena duces tecum if the agency did not have the power to issue the subpoena, the materials sought are not relevant to an authorized investigation, and the items sought are not described with particularity and definiteness, as required by the Fourth Amendment of the U.S. Constitution.